onixgod/Active-Directory-Shuffler-and-Slack-Integration/README.md

 ### 6.3 Configuring Splunk Webhook Integration

-Copy the **Webhook URI** from Shuffler and open the Splunk web interface in another tab.
+Copy the **Webhook URI** from Shuffle and open the Splunk web interface in another tab.

 ![image](https://github.com/user-attachments/assets/4f4f6c58-8044-4090-b801-91e2d8e766f2)<br>
 _Webhook URI generation showing the endpoint that Splunk will use to send alert data to our SOAR platform._